FIRST—HOW TO ENTER

 Where the Upload form asks for Designer or Team Leader name, some people want to emphasize their whole team.
 In that case, write “Design Team” in those fields.
 Then, put all your team members into space on the form provided for additional team members.
 If you are a Spark Winner or Finalist, we will be happy to list all team members in subsequent materials and certificates, after the competition closes.

-Entrants will also supply a 75-word, short description (synopsis), and answer a series of questions about the designs.
+Entrants will also supply a 75-word, short description (synopsis), and Finalists answer a series of questions about the designs.
 All entry descriptions must be in English.
 For your description or mission statement, please start with a headline.
-We recommend a straight, non-sales, non-marketing, factual description of your design’s merits, applicability, cognizance of our Criteria, etc.
+We recommend a straight, non-sales, non-marketing, non-PR description of your design’s merits, applicability and cognizance of our Criteria.
+Spark reserves the right to edit these descriptions (and the images) for clarity and/or reasonable standards of good taste.

-It will be useful to the judges if you can answer some, or all, of these questions below.
+It will be useful to the judges if you can answer some, or all, of the questions below.
+We will ask for these answers from all Finalists chosen in Phase 1.
 Please answer as clearly and as briefly as possible.
 25 words maximum response each.
-Just the facts, please—no PR or designer self-promotion.
+Just the facts, please—no sales or PR or designer self-promotion.
 Jurors do not approve.

 What is the design brief, challenge or problem to be solved?